-- significant volatility in the market price and trading volume of securities of registered closed-end management investment companies, BDCs or other financial services companies, which is not necessarily related to the operating performance of these companies; - the inability to raise equity capital; - the Operating Company's inability to borrow money or deploy or invest its capital; - fluctuations in interest rates; - any shortfall in revenue or net income or any increase in losses from levels expected by investors or securities analysts; - operating performance of companies comparable to the Operating Company; - changes in regulatory policies or tax guidelines with respect to RICs or BDCs; - NMFC's or the Operating Company's loss of status as or ability to operate as BDCs; - NMFC's failure to qualify as a RIC, loss of RIC status or ability operate as a RIC; - actual or anticipated changes in the Operating Company's earnings or fluctuations in its operating results; - changes in the value of the Operating Company's portfolio of investments; - general economic conditions, trends and other external factors; - departures of key personnel; or - loss of a major source of funding.
+- significant volatility in the market price and trading volume of securities of registered closed-end management investment companies, BDCs or other financial services companies, which is not necessarily related to the operating performance of these companies; - · the inability to raise equity capital; - the Operating Company's inability to borrow money or deploy or invest its capital; - fluctuations in interest rates; - · any shortfall in revenue or net income or any increase in losses from levels expected by investors or securities analysts; - operating performance of companies comparable to the Operating Company; - changes in regulatory policies or tax guidelines with respect to RICs or BDCs; - NMFC's or the Operating Company's loss of status as or ability to operate as BDCs; - NMFC's failure to qualify as a RIC, loss of RIC status or ability to operate as a RIC; - · actual or anticipated changes in the Operating Company's earnings or fluctuations in its operating results; - changes in the value of the Operating Company's portfolio of investments; - general economic conditions, trends and other external factors; - · departures of key personnel; or - loss of a major source of funding.

 In addition, NMFC is required to continue to meet certain listing standards in order for its common stock to remain listed on the New York Stock Exchange ("NYSE").
 On January 2, 2013, the Companies received a letter of public reprimand from the NYSE indicating that NMFC had failed to comply with Section 204.12 of the NYSE Listed Company Manual requiring ten days prior notice of a record date, in connection with the announcement of a special dividend distribution.
-While NMFC believes that it is not currently at risk of being delisted by the NYSE, if it was to be delisted, the liquidity of NMFC's common stock would be impaired.
+If NMFC were to be delisted by the NYSE, the liquidity of NMFC's common stock would be materially impaired.